 On radio he has sung, acted and was interviewed on all the BBC stations, Classic FM and on national channels around the world; most notably on Radio 3 (Spain), RAI Radio 3 (Italy) and Radio New Zealand.
 As film and TV actor he was cast in major projects for the BBC and Universal Pictures, by directors like Alfonso Cuarón and Pete Hewitt.
 Ernesto has often been interviewed on RAI 3 (Italian national television) about his stage work.
 He is interviewed and performs, alongside the world’s leading countertenors, in the documentary “Heavenly Voices – The Legacy of Farinelli” (2013).
 He was testimonial for the 2015 House of Fraser lipstick campaign in the UK and is one of the leads in “Symphony To a Lost Generation” (2016), the world’s first feature length holografic opera.
 As voiceover artist he has worked for Oscar winners James Ivory, Ridley Scott and Kevin Spacey.

-For the past ten years he has been lending his wide vocal range to experimental music.
-2016 saw the release of “Devotional Songs“, the critically acclaimed album (among the best of the year for the Wire, the Quietus and other specialised press) and live show, written for him by electronic producer Shackleton.
-Earlier last year Ernesto performed his new one man entertainment, “One Life To Live!“, at the National Theatres of Germany and Italy.
-He sings a repertoire written especially for him by up and coming composers like Othon (with Marc Almond as frequent collaborator) and Adam Donen.
+For the past ten years he has been lending his wide vocal range to experimental music, singing an eclectic repertoire written by him or for him by a multitude of musicians.
+Last year he performed his new one man entertainment, “One Life To Live!“, at the National Theatres of Germany and Italy.
 He is singer/songwriter of the prog-rock band Almagest!, with which he tours extensively, appearing in venues like the Volksbuehne in Berlin and festivals like the Kurt Weill Fest.
-Tomasini boasts collaborations with the late “father of industrial music” Peter Christopherson (founder of Coil, Psychic TV, Throbbing Gristle), Julia Kent (Antony & the Johnsons), Andrew Liles (Nurse With Wound), the Resonance Radio Orchestra, Man Parrish and Current 93 (he was special guest at their first Queen Elizabeth Hall concert, alongside Anohni).
+Recently Tomasini collaborated with electronic producers Man Parrish (on a forthcoming new record) and Shackleton, who wrote for him “Devotional Songs“, the critically acclaimed live show and album, which was among the best of 2016 for the Wire, the Quietus and many more.
+Other collaborations include Marc Almond, the late “father of industrial music” Peter Christopherson (founder of Coil, Psychic TV, Throbbing Gristle), Julia Kent (Antony & the Johnsons), Andrew Liles (Nurse With Wound), the Resonance Radio Orchestra, members of Larsen, Current 93 (he was special guest at their first Queen Elizabeth Hall concert, alongside Anohni), Othon and Adam Donen.
 He has sung his repertoire in London venues like the Royal Albert Hall (main house and Elgar Room), Purcell Room, National Theatre, Roundhouse, Cadogan Hall, Tate Britain, National Portrait Gallery, and in historical theatres around the world.
-As a recording artist he sings on thirteen albums, four singles, four music videos and on the soundtrack of a film by Bruce LaBruce.
+As a recording artist he sings on thirteen albums, four singles, five music videos and on the soundtrack of a film by Bruce LaBruce.
 (For more details see the DISCOGRAPHY page on this site).

 AWARDS, BOOKS AND ART

 In 2012 Tomasini was included in the theatre section of “Eccellenza Italiana” (“Italian Excellency”, with presentation by the President of the Republic of Italy), for his services to the arts.
 In 2013 he was awarded the prize “Sicilian in the World” and in 2016 he received the Italian correspondent of what in UK is the Key to the City, by the mayor of his home town of Palermo.
-He was also added to the list of notable Sicilian artists by Italian government agency Observatory of Arts and Literature and this year he is the Official Ambassador of Pride.
+He was also added to the list of notable Sicilian artists by Italian government agency Observatory of Arts and Literature and, earlier this year, he was the Official Ambassador of Pride.
 Among his other gongs: a best comedian prize in Italy, best female impersonator of 1999 at the London Astoria and a special mention at Edinburgh Fringe 2002.
 His work and performance style are discussed in four books, an academic essay and five doctoral theses.
-For two years (2010-2012) Ernesto was the London correspondent of the Italian magazine “Musical!” and wrote the preface to the book “Aida, il grande circo dell’aldilà” (Glifo 2014).
+For two years (2010-2012) Ernesto was the London correspondent of the Italian magazine “Musical!“.
+He wrote the preface to the book “Aida, il grande circo dell’aldilà” (Glifo 2014) and contributed to “I Created Me” (Timeless 2017).
 He has posed for several European painters and photographers: one of his many portraits by Spanish artist Hector De Gregorio was acquired, in 2009, by “jeweler to the stars” Theo Fennell and photos depicting him are included in books by photographers Magnus Arrevad, Enrico Frignani and Predrag Pajdic.
 In 2014 a reportage on Ernesto by Italian photographer Alberto Alicata won an Honourable Mention at the International Photography Awards.
 His image and essence were used by the National Theatre of Palermo on posters, flyers, calendars and videos to advertise their 2014 season.
+In October 2017 he was photographed by Danish filmmaker Peter Harton for a forthcoming art project.
 Tomasini lives in the heart of Chelsea, where he collects Julie Andrews memorabilia.